thomasthorsen/SublimeToks/README.md

 SublimeToks
 ===========

-Easy to use source code navigation for C/C++ using toks as indexing backend.
+Easy to use source code navigation for C/C++ using ripgrep and toks as indexing backend.

 Usage
 =====

-You need to have a Sublime Text project for SublimeToks to know which files to index.
-The index can be built or rebuilt anytime using the ctrl-l + ctrl-i shortcut.
-It will also automatically be created if it doesn't exist when using any of the lookup commands (also available from the command palette):
+The only setup required is to create a project with at least one path for SublimeToks to know which files to search.
+Use any of the following lookup commands (also available from the command palette) to search for symbols and navigate to them:

- * ctrl-l + ctrl-s : Lookup any identifier
+ * ctrl-l + ctrl-s : Lookup all locations of a symbol
- * ctrl-l + ctrl-d : Lookup definitions of identifier
+ * ctrl-l + ctrl-d : Lookup only definitions of a symbol
- * ctrl-l + ctrl-e : Lookup declarations of identifier
+ * ctrl-l + ctrl-e : Lookup only declarations of a symbol
- * ctrl-l + ctrl-r : Lookup references to identifier
+ * ctrl-l + ctrl-r : Lookup only references to a symbol

 When using any of the lookup commands, the results will be presented in a quick panel with 3 lines of information for each result: